wp-plugins/h-social/readme.txt

 == Changelog ==

 = 1.0 =
-* THis is the first version
+* This is the first version

 == Upgrade Notice ==